qmacro/cloud-platform-workflow-virtual-pilot/exercises/03/readme.md

 The scenario upon which this Virtual Event is based includes access to an on-prem SAP system, for which the SAP Cloud Connector is required.

-_Note: The SAP system we'll be using is not actually on-prem, it's the [public SAP NetWeaver Gateway Demo system](https://blogs.sap.com/2017/06/16/netweaver-gateway-demo-es5-now-in-beta/), known by its System ID "ES5".
-But for the purposes of understanding and configuring the SAP Cloud Connector, we will treat it as if it is._
+> The SAP system we'll be using is not actually on-prem, it's the [public SAP NetWeaver Gateway Demo system](https://blogs.sap.com/2017/06/16/netweaver-gateway-demo-es5-now-in-beta/), known by its System ID "ES5".
+But for the purposes of understanding and configuring the SAP Cloud Connector, we will treat it as if it is.

 In this exercise you'll set up SAP Cloud Connector, to provide the connection between an on-prem SAP system (ES5) and your subaccount on the SAP Cloud Platform, enabling services and apps running in that subaccount to access specific system endpoints in ES5.

 The setup will be done in a container, to isolate SAP Cloud Connector and the software upon which it relies.
 This is a good approach not only for Virtual Event scenarios like this where attendees' machines are all different, but also for use within work environments.
 Docker will be used as the container system.

-_Note: The following instructions are based in part on the [nzamani/sap-cloud-connector-docker](https://github.com/nzamani/sap-cloud-connector-docker) repository on GitHub.
-If you want to find out more, check out the blog post "[Installing SAP Cloud Connector into Docker and connecting it to SAP Cloud Platform](https://blogs.sap.com/2018/05/22/installing-sap-cloud-connector-into-docker-and-connecting-it-to-sap-cloud-platform/)" by [Nabi Zamani](https://people.sap.com/pars.man#overview)._
+> The following instructions are based in part on the [nzamani/sap-cloud-connector-docker](https://github.com/nzamani/sap-cloud-connector-docker) repository on GitHub.
+If you want to find out more, check out the blog post "[Installing SAP Cloud Connector into Docker and connecting it to SAP Cloud Platform](https://blogs.sap.com/2018/05/22/installing-sap-cloud-connector-into-docker-and-connecting-it-to-sap-cloud-platform/)" by [Nabi Zamani](https://people.sap.com/pars.man#overview).

-_Note: This exercise assumes you don't already have any processes listening for HTTP requests on port 8443 of your machine._
+> This exercise assumes you don't already have any processes listening for HTTP requests on port 8443 of your machine.

 ## Steps